johnnybonney/johnnybonney.github.io/_pages/about.md

 author_profile: true
 ---

 I am a Ph.D. candidate in economics at Stanford University, specializing in labor economics, entrepreneurial finance, and applied econometrics.
-I study how entrepreneurs' access to human and financial capital shapes firm entry and growth.
+I study how entrepreneurs' access to human and financial capital shapes firm entry and performance.
 Motivated by the challenges that arise in my applied work, I also develop methods for leveraging instrumental variables when treatment effects vary across individuals.

 My dissertation research has been supported by the [National Science Foundation](https://www.nsf.gov/funding/opportunities/grfp-nsf-graduate-research-fellowship-program) and the [Stanford Institute for Economic Policy Research](https://siepr.stanford.edu).